XRPLF/xrpl-dev-portal/README.md

 ripple-dev-portal
 =================

-The [Ripple Developer Portal](https://xrpl.org) is the authoritative source for Ripple documentation, including the `rippled` server, RippleAPI, the Ripple Data API, and other Ripple open-source software.
+The [XRP Ledger Dev Portal](https://xrpl.org) is the authoritative source for XRP Ledger documentation, including the `rippled` server, RippleAPI, the Ripple Data API, and other open-source XRP Ledger software.

 Repository Layout